 The measured strain $h$ is the projection of each of the two GW polarizations $h_{+,\times}$ onto the detector through the antenna pattern functions $F_{+,\times}$:

-The pattern functions depend on sky location $(\alpha,\delta)$ and polarization angle $\psi$.
+The pattern functions depend on the sky location $(\alpha,\delta)$ and on the polarization angle $\psi$.
 They also vary in time, within the timescale of the Earth's rotation; since, for stellar-mass BHs, the typical ringdown signal duration is much shorter ($\sim 0.1 \ s$), we treat $F_{+,\times}$ as constant.

 We further simplify the waveform in two ways.
-First, we replace spin-weighted spheroidal harmonics $_{-2}S_{\ell mn}$ with spin-weighted spherical harmonics $_{-2}Y_{\ell m}$, thus neglecting spherical-spheroidal mode-mixing~\cite{2014PhRvD..90f4012B}.
-Since we restrict to the set of modes $\{(2,\pm 2,0),(3,\pm 3,0),(2,\pm 1,0)\}$, which are only mildly affected by mode mixing~\cite{2025PhRvD.112d4058N}, we do not expect our analysis to be significantly biased.
+First, we replace the spin-weighted spheroidal harmonics $_{-2}S_{\ell mn}$ with spin-weighted spherical harmonics $_{-2}Y_{\ell m}$, thus neglecting spherical-spheroidal mode mixing~\cite{2014PhRvD..90f4012B}.
+Since we restrict ourselves to the set of modes $\{(2,\pm 2,0),(3,\pm 3,0),(2,\pm 1,0)\}$, which are only mildly affected by mode mixing~\cite{2025PhRvD.112d4058N}, we do not expect our analysis to be significantly biased.

 Second, we observe that some parameters are degenerate and can be set to zero without loss of generality.
 Since the angular dependence of the spherical harmonics factorizes as a phase,